 Soils on Tinian are categorized as: lowland, volcanic upland, or limestone upland.
 Soils developed on volcanic rock tend to be poorly drained clays, while soils developed on limestone are usually shallow and highly porous.
-Soil classes across Tinian were identified by the United States Department of Agriculture (USDA) Soil Conservation Service in 1985 (Young 1989).
+Soil classes across Tinian were identified by the United States Department of Agriculture

+(USDA) Soil Conservation Service in 1985 (Young 1989a).
 Table 3.1-1 describes soil characteristics for soils found across Tinian.
 Figure 3.1-3 depicts the soil types found across Tinian.
-Prime farmland soil classes and potential impacts to agricultural uses are described under land use Volume 3, Chapter 8.
-Volume 3, Chapter 16 describes the socioeconomic impacts related to agricultural use.